That “Out of Africa” feeling

 Tents and Comfort

 Sleeping under canvas does not have to be uncomfortable.
 On some of our Air Safari tours, we build up our own tented camp in special places along the way.
 We equip each tent with best quality stretcher beds of 210 cm length x 80 cm wide, provide linen, shower facilities, lights and have the camp ready for you when you arrive.

 Often tented camps are not fenced, so animals are free to walk through the camp.
 Animals don’t come into tents, so you are safe inside the tent.
 When leaving the tent, always close the zippers of the tent completely, so don’t leave the tent open and when it is dark carry a good flashlight so you can see where you are walking and what is in front of you.

 Tents range from the most basic canvas structures to elaborate African style safari tents with permanent decking, private swimming pool and luxury that would come close to a 5-star lodge.

 The tents in camps like Tamboti Tented Camp in Kruger National Park are sober.
 However, they are clean, spacious and have good quality beds.
-We also have our own tents that we sometimes bring along on our safari tours, which are 300 x 300 x 210 cm in size with good quality bedding on good, stable stretchers and mattresses, so that you can sleep well unless it is the sounds of the bush that will keep you awake!
+Some of them have ensuite bathrooms while our own build tented camps have the bathrooms, but they are not ensuite.
+Our own tents that we sometimes use for one or two nights to build up camp in a special place are 300 x 300 x 210 cm in size with good quality bedding on good, stable stretchers and mattresses (210 cm long and 80 cm wide, so that you can sleep well unless it is the sounds of the bush that will keep you awake!